obnam-mirror/obnam2/obnam.md

 then HTTP status code is 201
-and content-type is application/json and the JSON body has a field chunk_id, henceforth ID and server has 1 file chunks
+and content-type is application/json and the JSON body has a field chunk_id, henceforth ID and server has 1 chunks
 ~~~

 We must be able to retrieve it.